Vasanth03/AWS/README.md

 **EC2 Instances: Single CPU is used for this project**

-# STEPS in AWS Sagemaker
+### Steps in AWS Sagemaker
-Step 1 - >
++ Step 1 - >
      a.
 Instantiate a Notebook Instance
         (or)
      b.
 Instantiate AWS SM Studio
-Step 2 - > Import Key libraries and dataset
++ Step 2 - > Import Key libraries and dataset
-Step 3 - > Perform Exploratory Data Analysis
++ Step 3 - > Perform Exploratory Data Analysis
-Step 4 - > Create training & testing dataset
++ Step 4 - > Create training & testing dataset
-Step 5 - > Train a linear Regeression Model in Sklearn Step 6 - > Evaluate trained model performance
++ Step 5 - > Train a linear Regeression Model in Sklearn
++ Step 6 - > Evaluate trained model performance
-Step 7 - > Train a linear learner model in SageMaker Step 8 - > Deploy model & invoke endpoint in SageMaker
++ Step 7 - > Train a linear learner model in SageMaker
++ Step 8 - > Deploy model & invoke endpoint in SageMaker